Kapuzenjoe/simplecover5e/README.md

 - **Clear Cover on Token Movement (Combat Only)** — When a token moves during active combat, remove cover according to the selected scope.
 - **Limit Cover from Creatures to Half Cover** — When enabled, creature occlusion alone can grant at most Half Cover; creatures never upgrade a target to Three-Quarters Cover by themselves.
 Walls and other occluders still follow the normal DMG thresholds.
 - **Apply Cover Only In Combat** — Only run automatic cover evaluation while a combat encounter is active on the scene (no cover checks outside of combat).
+- **Show Cover on Token Hover** — When enabled, hovering another token while exactly one owned token is controlled will show a small distance label and cover icon under that token’s nameplate.
+This runs per-client and does not change any mechanics.
 - **Show Cover Debug Lines** — Renders helper segments used during cover evaluation (GM only).
 - **Creature Heights** — Configure the default 3D heights (in feet) for each size category used when treating tokens as prisms for cover.